 Review asset allocation.
 Once you have a good idea of the value of your assets, it’s time to determine whether they need to be reallocated based on your risk tolerance.
 Generally, the closer you are to retirement, the less risk you should be taking with the money you’ll need to support yourself.
 Depending on your situation, you may want to move some assets from growth-focused vehicles, which may have higher returns but leave you open to greater volatility, to more conservative vehicles.

 Learn about your investments.
 Only 37% of women felt comfortable making their own investment choices, while 62% of men were confident taking the lead on their own investments.3 Take advantage of the many free resources available to begin teaching yourself what you need to know about making your money work for you.
-Websites like TIAA-CREF’s Learning Center, Morningstar and The Motley Fool are good places to start.
+Websites like TIAA-CREF’s Advice & Guidance Center, Morningstar and The Motley Fool are good places to start.

 Consider lifetime income options.
 An annuity can be an effective option to guarantee lifetime income.
 Annuities are typically structured as a contract with a single premium paid upfront which then disperses payments at specified intervals for the rest of your life.
 Annuities diversify your assets and ensure that you always have income.4

 Create an income plan.
 How much money will you need to meet your expenses in retirement?
 When should you apply to receive Social Security benefits?
 If you work part-time or start a new business in retirement, how will those earnings affect your Social Security eligibility?
 As you get closer to retirement, the questions and answers are more complex.
 You may wish to draw only the interest you’re earning on your investment, but leave the principal balance in the account.
 However, in many cases, the minimum distribution requirement of retirement funds doesn’t allow you to do so.
 Creating an income plan that maximizes your benefits and tax advantages is an important step on the road to retirement.
-Learn more about making the most of your income sources in retirement here.
+Learn more about making the most of your income sources in retirement here (PDF).

 Get professional advice.
 It can be tempting to simply follow the lead of a friend or colleague who seems to have a handle on her retirement planning.
 However, there is no substitute for advice from a reputable financial advisor.
 These professionals can help you understand and navigate the many decisions you’ll need to make in retirement.
 The biggest challenge is just setting the first appointment.
 Fear, uncertainty, embarrassment and other complicated emotions can make it difficult to reach out for help.
 Remember that financial advisors are there to help you, whatever your situation may be.